Shmuel Dayan: Biography

 In 1949, he was elected to the First Knesset for the Mapai party, and served as Deputy Speaker of the Knesset.
 In 1951, he used his official Service Passport to travel abroad, mainly to the US, on official meetings.
 He continued as a member of the next two Knessets, until 1959.

-Shmuel Dayan was the father of Israeli general and politician Moshe Dayan and the grandfather of politician Yael Dayan and director Assi Dayan.
+Dayan died in 1968 and was buried in Nahalal Cemetery.
+He was the father of Israeli general and politician Moshe Dayan and the grandfather of politicians Yael Dayan, Uzi Dayan and director Assi Dayan.